nottrobin/robinwinslow.uk/_posts/2013-11-22-expressive-coding.md

 if ($user->isAuthenticated()) { ... } // If the user is authenticated...
 ```

 However, as a recent discussion with [a friend of mine](http://twitter.com/karlwilliams) highlighted to me, expressive code is not a *replacement* for comments.
 Always write as expresively as you can, but *also* always document where it makes sense.
-Methods, functions and objects should always be summarised with a comment.
+Methods, functions and classes should always be summarised with a comment.

 Wording
 ===